-Brian N. Stretcher, Ph.D., Attorney and Counselor at Law is what many people might expect from a small town law firm, but with so much more...
+Brian N. Stretcher, Ph.D. can give you what many people might expect from a small town lawyer, but with so much more...

 But there are many things different about how Brian practices law.
 First of all, once a scientist, always a scientist; Brian has a Ph.D. in Chemistry.
 Other than patent attorneys, lawyers with a scientific background are few and far between, and those with graduate degrees even fewer.
 If a client's case involves a scientific issue, it is usually possible for Brian to undertake his own analysis of the science behind the case, rather than farming the work out to an expert.
 A scientist knows what sort of questions to ask of a scientific expert in court.
 Brian knows that it doesn't necessarily matter that test result X came back positive, because it may be even more important how that test result was generated, or just how "positive" that test actually was.